Habsburg Spain: Conflicts in North-West Europe

-Philip led Spain into the final phase of the Italian Wars, crushing a French army at the Battle of St. Quentin in Picardy in 1558 and defeating the French again at the Battle of Gravelines.
+Philip led Spain into the final phase of the Italian Wars, crushing a French army at the Battle of St. Quentin (1557) in Picardy and defeating the French again at the Battle of Gravelines.
 The Peace of Cateau-Cambrésis, signed in 1559, permanently recognized Spanish claims in Italy.
-France was stricken for the next thirty years by chronic civil war and unrest and, during this period, removed it from effectively competing with Spain and the Habsburg family in European power games.
+France was stricken for the next thirty years by chronic civil war and unrest.
+During this period, it was removed from effectively competing with Spain and the Habsburg family in European power games.
 Freed from effective French opposition, Spain attained the apogee of its might and territorial reach in the period 1559–1643.

 In 1566, Calvinist-led riots in the Netherlands prompted the Duke of Alba to march into Brussels at the head of a large army to restore order.
 In 1568, William of Orange, a German nobleman, led a failed attempt to drive Alba from the Netherlands.
 The Battle of Rheindalen is often seen as the unofficial start of the Eighty Years' War that led to the separation of the northern and southern Netherlands and to the formation of the United Provinces.
 The Spanish, who derived a great deal of wealth from the Netherlands and particularly from the vital port of Antwerp, were committed to restoring order and maintaining their hold on the provinces.
 During the initial phase of the war, the revolt was largely unsuccessful.
 Spain regained control over most of the rebelling provinces.
 This period is known as the "Spanish Fury" due to the high number of massacres, instances of mass looting, and total destruction of multiple cities between 1572 and 1579.